Agriculture, Fisheries and Conservation Department

 [GRAPHICAL VERSION] [繁體版] [簡體版] [SEARCH] [SITE MAP] [CONTACT US]

 Lam Tsuen Country Park is situated in the Northern New Territories.
 Designated in 1979, it commands a total area of 1,520 hectares that spans over Tai Po, Fanling and Yuen Long.
 The park is divided into two parts by Fan Kam Road : Tai To Yan and Kai Kung Leng.
-It is an attractive country with grand uplands, sylvan woodlands and gurgling streams.
+It is an attractive country park with grand uplands, sylvan woodlands and gurgling streams.
 The two summits Tai To Yan and Kai Kung Leng rank 9th and 10th respectively among Hong Kong's peaks.
 Both rugged volcanic crests, they command a towering presence in the Lam Tsuen lowlands.

 Hill trails in Lam Tsuen Country Park are challenging and strenuous, thus suitable only for the fit and experienced.
 Atop the ridge, you enjoy broad views of Yuen Long Plain and Lam Tsuen Valley.
 As its Chinese name implies, Tai To Yan is a treacherous peak with razor sharp ridges and crags.
 The ascent is narrow and hazardous, with dizzying escarpments on both sides.
 The only precarious pathway along the ridge is highly exposed and gets quite nerve-wrecking on windy days.
 Definitely not a route for the faint-hearted.